 The Connecticut Earned Income Tax Credit is a refundable state income tax credit for low to moderate income working individuals and families.
 The state credit mirrors the federal Earned Income Tax Credit.
 Starting with taxable year 2021, the CT EITC is increased from 23% to 30.5% of the federal credit.

 The limits on eligibility for the property tax credit against the personal income tax have been extended for two years, to the 2021 and 2022 taxable years.
 To qualify, the taxpayer or their spouse must be 65 years of age or older or claim at least one dependent on their federal return.
 Connecticut residents who made qualifying property tax payments on eligible property during the tax year can claim a tax credit against their Connecticut income tax liability for that year.
 The maximum credit amount is $200 per tax return, subject to income phaseouts.

 Income Tax Exemption for Teachers’ Pensions

-For 2020, a taxpayer is allowed a subtraction modification of 25% of the income received from the Teachers’ Retirement System when calculating CT AGI, to the extent such income has been included in federal AGI for the taxable year.
-This was scheduled to increase to 50% on June 26, 2019 but was postponed until 2021.
+For 2021, a taxpayer is allowed a subtraction modification of 50% of the income received from the Teachers’ Retirement System when calculating CT AGI, to the extent such income has been included in federal AGI for the taxable year.

 Subtraction Modification of Pension and Annuity Income